Carlos Valenzuela

-Carlos Fernando Valenzuela (born 22 April 1997) is an Argentine professional footballer who plays as a winger or forward for Tijuana.
+Carlos Fernando Valenzuela (born 22 April 1997) is an Argentine professional footballer who plays as a winger or forward.

 Club career

 Valenzuela was moved into the Racing Club first-team squad in April 2016; manager Facundo Sava selected him as a substitute for a victory away to Huracán but didn't use him.
 In July 2016, Valenzuela joined Nueva Chicago of Primera B Nacional on loan.
 He made his senior debut on 10 September against Douglas Haig, before scoring his first goal five appearances later in a 5–1 win over Juventud Unida.
 He returned to Racing Club in June 2017 following one goal in thirteen for Nueva Chicago.
 Primera B Metropolitana's Barracas Central signed Valenzuela on 30 June 2018.
 He scored three in his first four.

 After twenty-four goals, including four in Primera B Nacional following promotion in 2018–19, in two seasons for Barracas Central, Valenzuela departed in August 2020 to join Portuguese Primeira Liga side Famalicão on loan.
 His first appearance came in a 5–1 home defeat to Benfica on 18 September, with his opening goal arriving ten days later against Belenenses SAD.